-The best way to sort laundry is by separating laundry into loads of similar colors, wash cycles, and water temperature needs, and to set aside stained clothes for prewash TLC.
+The secret behind getting everything clean safely is to sort your laundry into loads of similar colors, wash cycles, and water temperature needs, and to set aside stained garments for prewash TLC.

-Look to the laundry symbols on clothing care labels on your garments for guidance.
-They make selecting the proper machine settings simple.
+Look to the clothing care labels on your garments for guidance.
+It's how to sort clothes the right way - and it makes selecting the proper machine settings simple.

 If you clean it yourself, you risk damage like shrinkage, color loss or fading, and fabric texture changes - silk can lose its sheen, and linen can end up looking lumpy instead of crisp.

 The benefits: If you don't mind gambling, you save money and have the item ready when you need it.

 Your best hand-washing bets (cold water, please) include plain-weave light-colored silks, cashmere (washed inside out), fuzzy sweaters, and fancy loose-weave knits.

 While dry cleaning will keep these clothes looking new longer, some of these may be carefully hand-washed and air-dried.

 Start sorting by reading each garment's label and separating into six piles:

 Of course, six piles could translate into six loads; if you've got the time during the evening, this is the safest way to keep your clothes looking good.

 However, if time is short and your needs are immediate, here's how to sort clothes quickly: Combine and wash the cold-water pastels and light colors with the cold-water brights and darks; do the same for your warm-water loads.